 - Nutrition Professor

-Working in community colleges and four-year universities alike, nutrition professors educate the next generation of dietitians and nutritionists in the foundations and nuances of the discipline.
-They lecture, create assignments, grade papers, provide mentorship, and help students figure out their academic and professional paths.
+Working in community colleges and four-year universities, nutrition professors educate the next generation of dietitians and nutritionists.
+They give lectures, create assignments, grade papers, provide mentorship, and help students figure out their academic and professional paths.

-Where Can You Work with a Nutrition Degree?
+Where Can You Work as a Nutrition Professional?

 - General Medical and Surgical Hospitals